Vetchu/protocol-design-assignments/modules.md

 * __GB__ = (JACE) (ALEK, EUGE)
 * __GC__ = (JACE, EUGE) (ALEK)

-The things to implement for each group are:
+The things to implement for each group are (things in italic should be banal):
 * _UPD based_: **GC**
 * _No protocols on top of UPD_: **XX**
 * _No protocol on top of itself_: **XX**